divio/django-cms-tutorial/Step 2 - Templates & Placeholder.md

 Rendering Menus
 ---------------

-In order to render your the CMS' menu in your template you can use the [`show_menu`](http://docs.django-cms.org/en/develop/getting_started/navigation.html#show-menu) tag.
+In order to render the CMS' menu in your template you can use the [`show_menu`](http://docs.django-cms.org/en/develop/getting_started/navigation.html#show-menu) tag.

 Here's a basic example:
 ```html